 Indigenous teachings tell us that it takes 7 generations for change and Brenda's daughter represents the 7th generation since Grand Chief Wattlekanium.
-In addition to Brenda's work in indigenous economic development, she formerly worked for Coast Mountain Bus Company, a subsidiary of TransLink, where she served in a variety of Management roles.
+In addition to Brenda's work in indigenous economic development, she formerly worked for Seyem Kwantlen First Nation Economic Development and Coast Mountain Bus Company, a subsidiary of TransLink, where she served in a variety of Management roles.
 She also volunteers on a board servicing underprivileged indigenous women and children.

-Today, Colin is the Director of Corporate Development Nexii, which designs and manufactures innovative high-performance buildings and green building products that are sustainable, cost-efficient, and resilient in the face of climate change.
+Today, Colin is the Vice President, Corporate & Business Development of Solar Earth Technologies where they have developed Canada's first paving-integrated solar panels to create solarized sidewalks, parking lots and driveways to assist in reaching a net-zero world.
+Previously, he was Director of Corporate Development at Nexii, which designs and manufactures innovative high-performance buildings and green building products that are sustainable, cost-efficient, and resilient in the face of climate change.
 Its building solutions have a lower carbon footprint with 20-33% less embodied carbon, use 33% less energy overall and 55% less heating energy.

 Councillor Curtis Thomas

 Tsleil-Waututh Nation, Warrior Plumbing